-[Gadget's Note: For tips on removing the front brake pads, see Brake Pad Replacement for the Mean Streak.]
+[Gadget's Note: For tips on removing the front brake pads, see Front Brake Pad Replacement for the Mean Streak.]

 Well, not a terribly difficult task.
 I wouldn't do it without owning an air compressor though.
 You only need but about 15 - 20 psi to get the pistons moving.
 Use caution when working with compressed air on the calipers.
 Be aware of where your fingers are before you extend the pistons.
 You don't want a fingertip in the way of those pistons when they start moving!

 The first one went fairly quickly.

 The second one took some thought as it was like playing whack-a-mole.
 I had 2 or 3 stubborn pistons on this one.

 The way I ended up doing it was to put the brake pads back in, face to face and pushed all the pistons down on one side.
 With the pads to that same side where the pistons were down, I held the pads in place with a pair of pliers - being careful to have the pliers positioned so the pistons wouldn't hit it when they extended from the other side.
 Put the air gun where the banjo bolt goes in and shot air until the 3 pistons were extended as far as the pads would allow.
 Then I took some grease and lightly coated as much of the extended pistons as I could and pushed them back down.